maqnitude/.dotfiles/README.md

-# .dotfiles
+# ~/.dotfiles
-For managing my dotfiles on Arch Linux.
+For tracking my dotfiles on Arch Linux.

 Based on this [thread](https://news.ycombinator.com/item?id=11071754) on Hacker News.
 And this [post on atlassian](https://www.atlassian.com/git/tutorials/dotfiles).